WebReflection/archibold.io/benja/docs/README.md

 ### How to install App dependencies
-If you remove the folder `~/app/node_modules`, Benja will install production dependencies automatically next time it starts.
+If you remove the folder `~/app/node_modules`, Benja will install production only dependencies, without binaries links, automatically next time it starts.

-This is handy if you have one project that might have dependencies that might conflict with those your computer architecture might encounter.

-In general though, it is strongly suggested to use dependencies that are cross platform friendly, and install those requiring builds and node-gyp as global module (also due the fact exacutables are not installed through a runtime mounted folder).
+The reason bin-links are not allowed, is that carrying the SD card around would not find those, but it's handy to have all dependencies that don't require bin links or build steps into the _APP_ folder.

+Every dependency that might need bin links or build steps should be saved into the user home `~/` folder, in your _SBC_, and eventually globally in your development machine.

+As example, `raspi-io` or `johnny-five` are already installed in `~/node_modules`, so you don't need to worry about building these against your _SBC_.